Poster

 Abstract:

 In this work, we study the problem of communicating multiple samples from an unknown probability distribution using as few bits as possible.
-This is a generalization of the channel simulation problem, which has recently found applications in achieving state of the art results from realistic image compression to neural network compression, to communication-efficient federated learning.
-The transmitter wants the receiver to generate multiple independent and identically distributed (i.i.d.) samples from a target distribution $P$, while the transmitter and the receiver have access to independent samples from a reference distribution $Q$.
-The core idea is to update the reference distribution $Q$ as samples are received in order to reduce the KL-divergence between $P$ and $Q$, thereby reducing the communication cost in subsequent rounds.
+This is a generalization of the channel simulation problem, which has recently found applications and achieved state of the art results in realistic image compression, neural network compression, and communication-efficient federated learning.
+In this problem, the transmitter wants the receiver to generate multiple independent and identically distributed (i.i.d.) samples from a target distribution $P$, while the transmitter and the receiver have access to independent samples from a reference distribution $Q$.
+The core idea is to employ channel simulation in multiple rounds while updating the reference distribution $Q$ after each round in order to reduce the KL-divergence between $P$ and $Q$, thereby reducing the communication cost in subsequent rounds.
 We derive a lower bound on the expected communication cost and construct a practical algorithm that achieves the lower bound up to a multiplicative constant.
-We then employ this algorithm in communication-efficient federated learning, in which model updates are samples from a distribution, and show a 37% reduction in the communication rate .
+We then employ this algorithm in communication-efficient federated learning, in which model updates correspond to samples from a distribution, and achieve a 37% reduction in the communication load.
 To further highlight the potential of sample communication for generative models, we show that the number of bits needed to communicate samples from a large language model can be reduced by up to 16 times, compared to entropy-based data compression.

 Live content is unavailable.
 Log in and register to view live content